kevinolega/callcentertrainingtips/_posts/2018-06-24-personality-test.md

 What negative traits do you have?

-I colect both the positive and the negative that seems to match me.
+I collect both the positive and the negative that seems to match me.

 I use the words that I collected to describe myself, write my stories, work on my weaknesses and more.